Strings

 When to use

-Scalar example – Extracting amounts from claim descriptions
+Examples: Scalar example: amounts in claim descriptions

 data = {